Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Sparse random hypergraphs

-\textbf{From non-simple to simple graphs.} While it is common to work with simple hypergraphs, for our purpose it is more convenient to establish results for directed non-simple hypergraphs first.
-It is well-known, however, that both $\G(N,M)$ and $\G(N,r)$ graphs are simple with probability which remains at least a constant as $N\rightarrow\infty$, as long as $c,r,K$ are constants.
-Since we prove statements which hold w.h.p., our results have immediate ramification for simple Erd{\"o}s-R\'{e}nyi and regular graphs.
+\textit{From nonsimple to simple graphs.} While it is common to work with simple hypergraphs, for our purpose it is more convenient to establish results for directed nonsimple hypergraphs first.
+It is well known, however, that both $\G(N,M)$ and $\G(N,r)$ graphs are simple with probability which remains at least a constant as $N\rightarrow \infty$, as long as $c,r,K$ are constants.
+Since we prove statements which hold w.h.p., our results have immediate ramification for simple Erd{\"o}s--R\'{e}nyi and regular graphs.

-It will be useful to recall the so-called configuration method of constructing the random regular graph~\cite{BollobasBook}, \cite{BollobasRandReg}, \cite{gallagerLDPC}.
+It will be useful to recall the so-called configuration method of constructing the random regular graph \cite{BollobasBook,BollobasRandReg,gallagerLDPC}.
 Each node $i$ is associated with $r$ nodes denoted by $j^i_1,\ldots,j^i_r$.
 We obtain a new set of $Nr$ nodes.
-Consider the $K$-uniform matching $e_1,\ldots,e_{Nr/K}$ generated uniformly at random on this set of nodes.
-A $K$-uniform matching is any set of $K$-hyperedges such that no two hyperedges have common nodes.
+Consider the $K$-uniform perfect matching $e_1,\ldots,e_{Nr/K}$ generated uniformly at random on this set of nodes.
 From this set of edges we generate a graph on the original $N$ nodes by projecting each edge to its representative.
-Namely an edge $(i_1,\ldots,i_K)$ is created iff there is an edge of the form $(j^{i_1}_{k_1},\ldots,j^{i_K}_{k_K})$ for some $k_1,\ldots,k_K\in [r]$.
+Namely an edge $(i_1,\ldots,i_K)$ is created if and only if there is an edge of the form $(j^{i_1}_{k_1},\ldots,j^{i_K}_{k_K})$ for some $k_1,\ldots,k_K\in[r]$.
 The resulting graph is a random $r$-regular (not necessarily simple) graph, which we again denote by $\G(N,r)$.
 From now on when we talk about configuration graph, we have in mind the graph just described on $Nr$ nodes.
-It is known~\cite{JansonBook} that with probability bounded away from zero as $N\rightarrow\infty$ the resulting graph is in fact simple.
+It is known \cite{JansonBook} that with probability bounded away from zero as $N\rightarrow\infty$ the resulting graph is in fact simple.

-Given a hypergraph $\G=([N],E)$ we will consider a variety of combinatorial structures on $\G$, which can be defined in a unified way using the notion of a Markov Random Field (MRF).
-The MRF is a hypergraph $\G$ together with an alphabet $\chi=\{0,1,\ldots,q-1\}$, denoted by $\q$, and a set of node and edge potentials $H_i, i\in [N], H_{e}, e\in E$.
-A node potential is a function $H_i:\q\rightarrow \R$ and an edge potential is a function $H_e:\q^K\rightarrow \lbrace -\infty\rbrace\cup \R$.
-Given a MRF $(\G,\q,H_i,H_e, i\in [N],e\in E)$ and any $x\in \q^N$, let
+Given a hypergraph $\G=([N],E)$, we will consider a variety of combinatorial structures on $\G$, which can be defined in a unified way\vadjust{\goodbreak} using the notion of a Markov random field (MRF).
+The MRF is a hypergraph $\G$ together with an alphabet $\chi=\{0,1,\ldots,q-1\}$, denoted by $[q^-]$, and a set of node and edge potentials $H_i, i\in[N], H_{e}, e\in E$.
+A node potential is a function $H_i\dvtx [q^-]\rightarrow\R$, and an edge potential is a function $H_e\dvtx [q^-]^K\rightarrow\lbrace-\infty\rbrace \cup\R$.
+Given a MRF $(\G,[q^-],H_i,H_e, i\in[N],e\in E)$ and any $x\in [q^-]^N$, let